Creating a Plan Rollback Job

 - Open the navigation menu and click Developer Services.
 Under Resource Manager, click Stacks.

-In the Jobs list, click the Actions menu for the apply job you want to roll back to and then select Rollback.
+On the Stack details page, in the Jobs list, click the for the apply job that you want to roll back to and then select Rollback.

 The Rollback panel opens, showing the OCID and name of the selected apply job (OCID of target rollback job and Name of target rollback job).